 safe workplace.
-(1910) A place of employment in which all dangers that should reasonably be removed have been dangers and dangers and a place of employment that is reasonably safe given the nature of the work performed.
+(1910) A place of employment in which all dangers that should reasonably be removed have been dangers and a place of employment that is reasonably safe removed; a place of the work performed. given the nature of the work performed.
 See OCCUPA-TIONAL SAFETY AND HEALTH ADMINISTRATION.

-sagibaro (sag-ə-bar-oh), n.
+sagibaro (sag-a-bar-oh), n.
 [Old English] (17c) Hist.
 A determiner of disputes; a judge. - Also termed sachbaro (sak-bar-oh).